 - Don’t be afraid to ask for help.
 Source external expertise and guidance if need be.
 Flexible resources such as a virtual CISO service can be invaluable for guiding strategy and aiding decision making.

-If you are looking for guidance and support to secure your digital transformation projects, get in touch with the Infosec Partners team for expert impartial cyber security advice.
+If you are looking for guidance and support to minimise technical debt and secure your digital transformation projects, get in touch with the Infosec Partners team for expert impartial cyber security advice.